Skip to main content

 Foundations of Anatomy and Physiology in Sport and Exercise

 Two branches of science, anatomy and physiology provide the foundation for understanding the body’s parts and functions.
-You’ll be supported to develop an underpinning knowledge and understanding of the human body systems that are of most relevance to sport, exercise and health.
-You’ll also be supported to develop an understanding of homeostatic control and how this relates to the pathophysiology of disease.
+You'll be supported to develop an underpinning knowledge and understanding of the human body systems that are of most relevance to sport, exercise and health, as well as homeostatic control and how this relates to the pathophysiology of disease.

 Foundations of Bioenergetics Metabolism and Nutrition